How to Write a Letter to the Editor in Support of Palestinian Children

 Letters to the editor, one of the most widely read parts of newspapers, can reach, educate, and inspire a broad audience.
 That’s why they’re such a powerful tool for advocating for the rights of Palestinian children.
 Local politicians often monitor the letters in their local papers to understand what their constituents care about, so it can also be a good tool to influence their views.

 No Way To Treat A Child advocates around the world have submitted letters to the editor in support of H.R.
-2407, the “Promoting Human Rights for Palestinian Children Living Under Israeli Military Occupation Act," a bill prohibiting U.S. taxpayer funding for the military detention of children by any country, including Israel.
-Here are examples from New York, Missouri, and even New Zealand.
+2590, the Palestinian Children and Families Act, which would prohibit Israeli authorities from using U.S. taxpayer funds to demolish Palestinian homes and property, further annex the occupied West Bank, and arrest and detain Palestinian children in the Israeli military detention system.
+Here are examples from New York and Arizona.

 1. Do your research.